UNINETTSigma2/documentation/software/userinstallsw/conda.md

-### Do not modify your .bashrc with any Conda stuff or module loads
+### Do not modify your .bashrc with any Conda commands

 The reason for this is that this makes your computations less reproducible for others and your future self: